 This article describes DynaCRUX, an extension of the basic CalAST Report Generator software that adds many new features.
 DynaCRUX stands for Dynamically Create Reports Using XML.
 The original CalAST report generator design is described here.

-DynaCRUX is a work in progress, but is rapidly becoming operational.
-This document is a "white paper" that given a somewhat technical overview of the software.
+DynaCRUX is a work in progress, but is fully operational.
+This document is a "white paper" that gives a somewhat technical overview of the software.
 Alternatively, you may learn more about it by reading the DynaCRUX User Guide, which takes you through an example of building a report and all its support files.

 The obvious next question is "What does this software do?"
 Given a database-driven web application, it is useful for the users of such an application to easily pull reports from the database that extract information in a reasonably understandable form.
 These can be management reports, activity reports, financial reports, or virtually anything that a user of the database might want to know.
 For example, a company might allow their customers to generate their own reports, freeing up in-house personnel for other tasks.